DevOpsPlayground/Digital-Women-in-Tech---Hands-on-with-Contract-Testing/README.md

 If you click the link **BusServiceClient**, you will be displayed a graphical image of the BusServiceClient relationship with any other service.

 ![](Images/PactbrokerNetwork.png)

+Pact broker allows you to release customer value quickly and confidently by deploying your services independently and avoiding the bottleneck of integration tests.
+It also solves the problem of how to share contracts and verification results between consumer and provider projects.